PalFed/Auto-W3C-Validator/readme.md

 it in action, however it is on a low power dev server, so if you get connection errors, just click re-check.
 For my development, I am running on a local installation with validator and my development site both on a Virtualbox VM on my laptop and I have never had connection errors.

+Note that the Auto-W3C-Validator is intended to be used for development and not on production systems.